Garyoook/supevised_ML_fingerprint_coordination_decisionTree/README.md

 make sure you see `(venv)` displayed

-Run `pip3 install -r requirements.txt` to install packages needed
+Run `pip3 install -r requirements.txt` to install packages needed (matplotlib and numpy for implementation, texttable for formatting print-out result)

 ## Generate the decision tree and run evaluation:
 To generate decision tree of the clean dataset, run: